 If you want to transfer your Hilton Honors points, simply log into your Hilton account and select the option to exchange your points for miles.
 There are two ways to transfer points — you can use your points to get miles from a Hilton transfer partner, or you can use the miles you’ve accumulated in a participating rewards program to get Hilton Honors points.

 You can also transfer Hilton Honors points to other Hilton Honors members, either in a 1:1 transfer or by creating a Hilton Honors pool.
 When creating a pool, you allow everyone in a household or friend group to pool their Hilton Honors points and redeem them for a shared travel experience — which can be an excellent way to bond and build memories.

 Hilton Honors transfer partners

 Hilton does not currently publish a list of Preferred Travel Partners.
-After creating a Hilton Honors account, however, we were able to access the following transfer opportunities:
+After creating a Hilton Honors account, however, we were able to access the following transfer partners:

 |Hilton Honors Preferred Travel Partners|

 Despite the inflated points value, collecting Hilton Honors rewards can be a worthwhile endeavor if you are a fan of Hilton hotels and stay there frequently, or if you manage to score a large introductory bonus with a Hilton credit card.